JovonLim/capstone/README.md

       - `pages` directory: Source Code for pages that render when a user clicks the link on the navbar.
         - `Home.js`: If a user is not logged in, displays a welcome message and ask the user to register, else displays a message to tell user to visit the transactions and profile page.
-        - `Login.js`: Displays the user form that is used to authenticate the user in the web application.
+        - `Login.js`: Displays the user form that is used to authenticate the user in the web application and set localStorage items.
         - `NotFound.js`: Displays a 404 Error if the user tried to enter an invalid path in the address bar.
         - `Profile.js`: Displays the profile page of the user, with statistics and budget setting.
         - `Register.js`: Displays the user form that is used to register a user into the database.